anushabhattachary/anushabhattachary/README.md

 ## Hi my name is Anusha!

 # 💫 About Me:
-Hi there! 👋 I'm Anusha, a Computer Science student at Georgia Tech with a strong interest in FinTech, AI, and consulting.
+Hi there!
+I'm Anusha, a Computer Science student at Georgia Tech with a strong interest in FinTech, AI, and Investment Solutions.
 My work focuses on blending technology and finance to build innovative solutions, particularly in areas like blockchain, payment platforms, and data-driven financial analysis.

 ## 🌐 Socials: